Last Updated October 31, 2022

 - Mask-wearing is optional, while outside; however, in some situations, students and staff may be required to wear masks outdoors.

-- We will re-evaluate our mask-wearing policy in mid-October, and will communicate any changes with families and staff in advance.
+- We will re-evaluate our mask-wearing should we meet specific thresholds, and will communicate any changes with families and staff in advance.

 |DO choose masks that…||DO NOT choose masks that…|